AlessandroMessori/Flask-Uni-API/README.md

 This is a side project that I made during my universty years in order to get familiar with a set of skills and technologies I was feeling was missing from my toolbox at the time.
 It consists of an REST API that exposes fictional university data, alongside the code to generate and plot such data.

+## Quickstart

+   To start the app listening on port 5000

+    docker-compose up

 ## Technologies Used
  - Python
  - Flask